ds-wizard/questionnaire-report-template/README.md

 ### 1.2.1

-- Fix issue with multiple tags on questions
+- Fixed issue with multiple tags on questions

 ### 1.2.0